IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 A link to the change set is listed on the work item's **LINKS** tab.
 You can review the commit details by clicking the change-set link on the work item.
 From there, you can view the changed files by clicking the GitHub links. ![Link to view changes in GitHub.][11]

 <a name='builddeploy'></a>
-##Build and deploy
+##Building the source from your repo and deploying to Bluemix

-You can configure a Build & Deploy pipeline to automate the deployment of the source in your GitHub repo to your app on Bluemix.
-After your pipeline is set up, you can request your deployments manually or configure them to run automatically when you push changes to your GitHub repo.
+To automate the deployment of the source in your GitHub repo to your app on Bluemix, you can configure a Build & Deploy pipeline.
+After you set up your pipeline, you can request your deployments manually or configure them to run automatically when you push changes to your GitHub repo.
 For information about setting up a pipeline, [see the Build & Deploy reference](/docs/deploy/).